averageandyyy/EE3305-Project/src/ee3305_py/ee3305_py/notes.md

   other nodes within search radius and check if can reconnect in a way that maintains tree structure and minimize total path length.
 Will actively try to shorten paths.
+- RRT slow because sampling (aka abit of luck involved)
+- AStar the heuristic causes it to not hug walls when you'd expect it to. will naively plan towards the goal and then make a uturn of sorts